Nordix/keycloak-secrets-vault-provider/docs/deployment.md

 EOF
 ```

-The `keycloak/reader` policy grants read-only access to all secrets under `secret/*`, while the `keycloak/admin` policy grants create, read, update, delete and list.
+The `keycloak/reader` policy grants read-only access to all secrets under `secret/*`, while the `keycloak/admin` policy grants create, read, update, delete and list permissions.
 Alternatively, you can combine the two policies into a single policy that grants both read and write permissions and use it for both extensions.

 Assuming your Keycloak pod is running in the `my-application-ns` namespace, and is configured with `spec.template.spec.serviceAccountName: keycloak`, and the `keycloak` service account exists in that namespace, you can associate the policies with the service account by creating the following roles: